tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 Thus, *terminals* may only appear on the right-hand side of a production rule, *non-terminals* on either side.
 In BNF each *non-terminal* symbol appears on the left-hand side of exactly one production rule, and there may be several possible alternatives for each *non-terminal* specified on the right-hand side.
 These are separated by a `|` (in this regard they look a bit like the syntax for [algebraic data type definitions](/haskell2#algebraic-data-types)).

 Note that production rules of the form above are for context-free grammars.
-As a definition by counter-example, *context sensitive grammars* allow terminals and more than one non-terminal on the left hand side.
+As a definition by counter-example, *context-sensitive grammars* allow terminals and more than one non-terminal on the left-hand side.

 Here’s an example BNF grammar for parsing Australian land-line phone numbers, which may optionally include a two-digit area code in brackets, and then two groups of four digits, with an arbitrary number of spaces separating each of these, e.g.: